 It must be of robust construction, with a minimum surface of 5m x 5m, and weatherproof to the extent of being suitable for housing a computer timing system.
-Mains electricity of 220V - 10A must be laid on and tables and chairs for eight people must be present.
+Mains electricity of 220V - 10A, high speed internet access, must be laid on and tables and chairs for eight people must be present.
 If Race Headquarters is not in the immediate vicinity a further photocopier equipped with 500 sheets of A4 paper must be supplied.